ST10254797/RecipeManager/README.md

 - **Pie Chart Display**: Display a static pie chart showing food group distribution (placeholder feature).
 - **Generate Menu**: Placeholder feature for generating menus based on selected recipes.

+## Lecture Feedback on Code Changes
+- Implemented dynamic addition of ingredients and steps effectively.
+- Applied filtering functionality well; ensure consistent user feedback on applied filters.
+- Generated a static pie chart for food group distribution; consider making it dynamic based on real data.
+- Implemented recipe export functionality to a text file.

+## Improving Coding Structure and Referencing Practices
+- **Coding Structure**:
+  - Organized code into logical methods and event handlers.
+  - Utilized object-oriented principles effectively with the Recipe class.
+  - Improved user interface interactions with event-driven programming.

+- **Referencing Practices**:
+  - Applied C# language features appropriately.
+  - Utilized WPF for the user interface, implementing MVVM pattern for better separation of concerns.
+  - Used OxyPlot for generating static pie chart; consider enhancing it with dynamic data.

 ## How to Compile and Run

 ### Prerequisites